Alltel

-Alltel was a landline, wireless and general telecommunications services provider, primarily based in the United States.
+Alltel was an American landline, wireless and general telecommunications services provider, primarily based in the United States.
 Before its wireless division was acquired by Verizon Wireless and AT&T, Alltel provided cellular service to 34 states and had approximately 13 million subscribers.
 As a regulatory condition of the acquisition by Verizon, a small portion of Alltel was spun off and continued to operate under the same name in six states, mostly in rural areas.
 Following the merger, Alltel remained the ninth largest wireless telecommunications company in the United States, with approximately 800,000 customers.
 On January 22, 2013, AT&T announced they were acquiring what remained of Alltel from Atlantic Tele-Network for $780 million in cash.

 History

 In 1943, the Allied Telephone Company, a small business specializing in installing telephone poles and cabling for telephone companies across Arkansas, was founded by Charles Miller and Hugh Willbourn, Jr. In 1945, they opened a storefront in the Hillcrest district of Little Rock.
 The business sold electrical appliances in the front of the building, and the company enabled Wilbourn and Miller to buy telephone equipment wholesale.

 Alltel's modern history begins in 1983 when Allied Telephone and Mid-Continent Telephone merged.
 Mid-Continent Telephone was originally a theatre company and started in 1931 by Eddie Ruben and Joe L. Floyd in Minnesota.
 In 1985, Alltel launched its first wireless system in Charlotte, North Carolina.
 In 1993, Alltel opened its first wireless retail store.
 In 1997, the company's wireless and wireline businesses were combined into a single organization.

 On December 9, 2005, Alltel announced that it would become a wireless-only company, simultaneously merging and building a spin-off company for its wireline services.
 The wireline services business of Alltel merged with Valor Telecom and was named Windstream Communications on April 10, 2006.
 The merger-spinoff process ended July 17, 2006 when Windstream began operations.